OllieJones/index-wp-mysql-for-speed/readme.txt

 Add a Database Health section to the About tab showing some performance metrics.
 Avoid doing EXPLAIN DESCRIBE when capturing monitors.
 Clear the dashboard upgrade nag after doing `wp index-mysql status`.
+Put backticks around table names in data definition language statements.

 == Upgrade Notice ==

 We've added a Database Health section to the About tab.
-It shows some performance measurements made from your MySQL / MariaDB database server.
+It shows some current performance measurements made from your MySQL / MariaDB database server, similar to the stored ones shown in monitor displays.

 We've removed various programming-language incompatibilities with php 8.2.

+We now use backticks to delimit table names, giving compatibility with some strange plugins.

 == Screenshots ==